Buzz Group Ltd Privacy Notice

 • You have given us your explicit consent

-• It is necessary for the purposes of conducting the obligations and exercising specific rights of Buzz Bingo or of the data subject in the field of employment and social security and social protection law
+• It is necessary for the purposes of conducting the obligations and exercising specific rights of Buzz or of the data subject in the field of employment and social security, and social protection law

 • It relates to personal data which you have made public